CPAN-Security/security.metacpan.org/docs/cna-faq.md

 The aim of the task force is to strengthen the Perl/CPAN CNA function by developing and using specialised tools to identify security vulnerabilities in the Perl ecosystem.
 This includes LLM-based security analysis tools.
-When vulnerabilities are found, they are handed to the CPANSec CNA, who will contact authors and encourage them to fix vulnerabilities.
+When vulnerabilities are found, these are handed to the CPANSec CNA, who will contact authors and encourage them to fix vulnerabilities.

 ### How is the April Task Force related to the Perl and Raku Foundation?